 - We will then email you a copy of the ‘How to Run a Moondance’ sheet plus a copy of the Moondance Agreement which, once you have confirmed your event details, we ask you to read, sign and return to us at the address given.
 This agreement covers the key elements of a Moondance event that we ask all organisers to adhere to.

-- On receipt of your signed agreement we will then send you your Moondance Toolkit (including promotional leaflets and poster, sample playlist, raffle prize request letter/email, raffle donor Thank You certificate and basic finance worksheet) plus your tickets.
+- On receipt of your signed agreement we will then send you your Moondance Toolkit (including promotional leaflets and poster, sample playlist (if wished), raffle prize request letter/email, raffle donor Thank You certificate and basic finance worksheet) plus your tickets.

 - And if at any point you have any questions at all please just drop us a note at the above email address and we will be happy to help.